-Kourtney, Kim & Khloe Kardashian Celebrate The Fourth Of July In Style
+Kourtney, Kim, & Khloe Kardashian Celebrate The Fourth Of July In Style

 The Kardashian sisters were living their best lives during their Fourth Of July celebrations on Wednesday.
 Kourtney, Kim, and Khloe Kardashian all celebrated America’s birthday in style and in their own way.

 According to a July 4 report by E!
 Online, Kourtney, Kim, and Khloe all celebrated the holiday in true Kardashian fashion.
 Kim showed off her big Fourth celebration via Instagram.
-The mother-of-three headed to the lake where she and her group of friends tried wakeboarding for the first time.
+The mother of three headed to the lake where she and her group of friends tried wakeboarding for the first time.
 “This was way harder than it looks!!!”
 Kim wrote via her Instagram story.

 Kim Kardashian wore a blue and white bikini for her holiday outing, and paired the swimsuit with a pair of sunglasses.
 She also wore her hair in two braids.
 Later, she checked out the nearby water slides and trampolines.